GuevaraLexus/Airline-Reservation-System/README.md

-Airline Management System (AMS)
+#**Airline Management System (AMS)**
 Programming Language : C#
 Database Management : mySQL
 Generating PDF : fpdf
-Project Description: The Airline Management System (AMS) is a comprehensive software solution designed to streamline and automate various aspects of airline operations.
+Project Description: *The Airline Management System (AMS) is a comprehensive software solution designed to streamline and automate various aspects of airline operations.
 It encompasses functionalities tailored to meet the needs of airlines, ranging from passenger booking and ticketing to flight scheduling and fleet management.
-AMS aims to enhance efficiency, improve customer satisfaction, and optimize resource utilization within the airline industry.
+AMS aims to enhance efficiency, improve customer satisfaction, and optimize resource utilization within the airline industry.*

-Key Features:

-Flight Management:
+**Key Features:**

 Flight scheduling: Allows airlines to manage flight schedules efficiently, including route planning, aircraft assignment, and crew scheduling.
 Real-time updates: Provides real-time updates on flight status, delays, cancellations, and gate changes to both passengers and airline staff.